Whenever I travel to a new city, I explore the sights and take in the sounds with a lingering question in the back of my mind: could I live here?

 County Mayo’s slogan is “a secret no longer.”

-In other words: HOLY CRAP THIS PLACE IS WAY OUT THERE.
+In other words: WOW, THIS PLACE IS WAY OUT THERE.

 Due to time constraints, husband and I were hesitant about visiting Downpatrick Head (yet another must-see on the Wild Atlantic Way).
 It was not only a 3 hour drive from Donegal, but it’s literally in one of the most remote parts of Ireland.

-But oh man, I’m so glad we went because… Downpatrick Head is SUPER EPIC!!
+But oh man, I’m so glad we went because… Downpatrick Head is as epic as it gets.

 This is another ‘photos don’t do the place justice’ kind of destination.
 The sheer drop of these cliffs is dizzying (one wrong step and it’s over) and the geological foundations are dazzling.
 Legend has it that Saint Patrick chased the all the snakes out of Ireland onto that small ledge and then severed the cliff with his staff.

-My guess is it probably had more to do with tectonic plates and other geological formations rather than a British guy with saintly powers–but hey, that’s just my hunch!
+My guess is that the severed cliff had more to do with tectonic plates and other geological formations rather than a British guy with saintly powers; but hey, that’s just my hunch!

 Gleniff Horseshoe (County Sligo)